etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/receivables-and-payables/transactions.md

 The aim of this functionality is to delete and reactivate payments in an agile and easy way.
 Also, it allows eliminating and reactivating bank transactions and reconciliations.

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
-To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}
+To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes/).

 From this window, it is possible to delete payments by selecting the corresponding record and then clicking on the Remove Payment button.